ramm777/ramm777/README.md

 The paper submitted to NEJM AI.
 I have an older preprint on the [MedRxiv](https://www.medrxiv.org/content/10.1101/2024.01.17.24301444v1), the newer and significantly better is being reviewed.
 Let me know if you'd like to receive the newer version.

-## Computer Vision ML to Identify Cell Types on the Medical Images
+## Project 6: Computer Vision ML to Identify Cell Types on the Medical Images
 We developed a deep-learning model to identify types of cells (tumour cells, lymphocytes, and fibroblasts) from medical images.
 The model was utilized to investigate the impact of image features on the modelling of clinical trials for drug discovery and predicting treatment outcomes.
 Additionally, it could assist pathologists, who spend a considerable amount of time on diagnostics, by improving their productivity.

 The model was trained with annotated images from a breast cancer dataset and validated using standard machine learning validations and by another expert pathologist.
 The results demonstrated that the model could accurately identify the cells, especially tumour-infiltrating lymphocytes (TILs), which it identified even more accurately than a pathologist.